 What is Death Stranding about?
-Even after a deeper-dive showcase at E3 2018 (with a new trailer embedded below in this post), it's almost impossible to say.
+Even after a deeper-dive showcase at E3 2018 , it's almost impossible to say.
 Broadly sci-fi, featuring elements of trippy horror, the first game from Metal Gear Solid creator Hideo Kojima's new studio looks set to meld the techno-future trappings of the Metal Gear series with his own mind-bending Silent Hill horror, too.

 But at this point, it's almost all entirely conjecture.
 Sony and Kojima are playing up to the mysterious nature of the game, letting very few details be revealed.
 As the first game from Kojima Studios, there's a lot riding on its success, and the PR campaign to drum up interest is already creating a fever-pitch of anticipation.